puneethreddy1/mern-booking/README.md

-pre requsites-\
+pre requisites-\
 have node installed\
 have nodemon installed\
-have react pre requsites installed. (if u want to create a new react app you should be able to do it...)\
+have react pre requisites installed. (if u want to create a new react app you should be able to do it...)\

 Steps to make this project work-